ppvan/fish-autovenv/README.md

 </br>

 ## Why forked?

+Due to my personal use, I'd like to name venv based on root folder(e.g `myproject/myproject.venv`) which missing in the extension

 This project was forked from [autovenv by timothybrown](https://github.com/timothybrown/fish-autovenv), which has not been updated for more than three years.

 The project was forked because I wanted to add a few features and improve the plugin: